 You don’t have to get the blocking boards, but they help a TON.
 I love these, especially since they’re waterproof and have those grid lines.
 They also fit together like a puzzle so I can arrange them to fit my item.

 Spray blocking crochet or knitting is best for pieces that need just a little bit of coaxing into the right shape.
 For example, here is my little mesh sample.
-You can see the design, but the DC are slanted and a bit crumpled.
+You can see the design, but the DCs are slanted and a bit crumpled.
 What we want is to make this a more even square and set the stitches so the mesh really stands out.

 Use as many pins as you need.
 You want to stretch the fabric out a little bit but don’t pull so much that it creates “peaks” where the fabric is straining against the pin.

 2. Now, fill a spray bottle with clean water.
 If you like you can add a little bit of a blocking solution like Soak Wash to the bottle, too.
 They’re like rinse-free lightly scented detergents, but they’re totally optional.
-Spray down the piece you’ve pinned and get it damp.
+Spray down the piece you’ve pinned and spray until it’s damp.
 You want it to be saturated but not sopping wet, so just spray all over and use your hand to smoothe the crochet piece out as you go.
 If you need exact measurements, use your tape measure to get the sizing right.

 3. Let it dry.
 Leave the item alone until it’s completely dry.
-Don’t mess with it; just let it do it’s thing and dry completely.
+Don’t mess with it; just let it do its thing and dry completely.
 You don’t want to unpin it before then because it will just go back to how it was.

 Remove the pins once it’s dry and that’s it!